Anno 1696

 Anno 1696 is the ninth studio album by Finnish melodic death metal band Insomnium, released on 24 February 2023 via Century Media.
 Insomnium began working on the album shortly before the release of Argent Moon, in 2021, with the album originally planned to be released in 2022.
 Like their 2016 album Winter's Gate, the album is based on a short story by vocalist/bassist Niilo Sevänen, first hinted on October 24, 2022, less than two weeks before the album's official announcement.
+It is the final release to feature guitarist Jani Liimatainen.

+Release and promotion

-In April 2023, the band will embark on a massive North American tour to promote Anno 1696, together with Enslaved, whose album Heimdal is scheduled for release a week after the release of Anno 1696, with support from Black Anvil.
+In April 2023, the band embarked on a North American tour to promote Anno 1696, together with Enslaved, whose album Heimdal released a week after the release of Anno 1696, with support from Black Anvil.